 Our office in New Delhi oversees programs both in India and neighboring countries and has been in operation since 1990.
 In India, we work on our four focal areas: market economy, urban governance, digital transformation and human rights.
 We focus on making cities more liberal for their citizens, harnessing the power of the revolutionary Right to Information Act, ensuring property rights for marginalised communities as well as we support Sexual Orientation and Gender Identity Rights in India.
 We pursue these goals in partnership with policymakers, business leaders, national and international NGOs, universities as well as think tanks.

-The Regional Office of the Friedrich Naumann Foundation for Freedom, South Asia in New Delhi is looking for a German Teacher for our staff.
+The Regional Office of the Friedrich Naumann Foundation for Freedom (FNF) in New Delhi is looking for a photographer/videographer to cover our events and campaigns.

 East or West, women-headed startups face obstacles in a man’s world